Chalarangelo/30-seconds-of-code/snippets/regexp-cheatsheet.md

 tags: [javascript,string,regexp,cheatsheet]
 author: chalarangelo
 cover: tools
-excerpt: Regular expressions are a very useful tool in a variety of situations.
-Save this cheatsheet for any time you need to look up their syntax and speed up your development.
+excerpt: Regular expressions are a very useful tool.
+Save this cheatsheet for when you need to look up their syntax and speed up your development.
 dateModified: 2021-06-12T19:30:41+03:00
 ---